Bronx Gun Lawyer

 Most people tend to think of possession as a straightforward term: holding an item puts it in your possession.
 In legal terms, however, an individual can be considered in possession of something even if they are not holding it, touching it, or even in close proximity to it.

 If an object is in a location that is under the control of a person, the law considers that positioning to be representative of that person’s ability to use that item, and therefore considers the item to be in constructive possession of that person.
 It is important to note that several people can be in constructive possession of the same weapon at the same time.
-A Bronx gun lawyer could try to contest the elements of possession in a firearm-related criminal case.
+A Bronx weapons defense lawyer could try to contest the elements of possession in a firearm-related criminal case.

-If you are under investigation or facing arrest for a firearm offense in New York, there are certain steps you can take to protect your rights.
+If you are under investigation or facing arrest for a firearm offense, there are certain steps you can take to protect your rights.
 Be aware that the things you say may be taken out of context and used against you if the prosecution believes it to be relevant to your case.

 Consult a Bronx gun lawyer before making any statements to law enforcement officials or – if possible – before allowing a search of your home or vehicle.
 An attorney with experience in the tricky area of firearms violations may be able to help you avoid costly mistakes in the pre-trial period.
-And if your case advances to court, they could advocate on your behalf throughout the entire process.
+If your case advances to court, our team could advocate on your behalf throughout the entire process.